ConorCorp/ConorCorp.github.io/content/retros/retro-2024-10/index.md

 - Finish 1 SE.CORP song (unmastered)
 - Choose my next startup side project
 - Finish what is possible with SkinTheory liquidation
+- Spend 2 hrs trying to get Chlorine on playlists or on local played stuff

 # What are my 2024 (year) goals?